daviromao/interscity/CONTRIBUTING.md

 * **Ensure the bug was not already reported** by searching on Gitlab under [Issues](https://gitlab.com/interscity/interscity-platform/interscity-platform/issues).

 * If you're unable to find an open issue addressing the problem, open a new one.
-Be sure to include a **title and clear description**, as much relevant information as possible, and a **code sample** or an **executable test case** demonstrating the expected behavior that is not occurring.
+Be sure to include a **title and clear description**, with as much relevant information as possible, and a **code sample** or an **executable test case** demonstrating the expected behavior that is not occurring.

 #### **Did you write a patch that fixes a bug?**